-14.10.4 Traffic Control
+16.10.4 Traffic Control

 Parsons shall utilize traffic control measures to minimize inconvenience to the site and the risk of traffic accidents and pedestrian injuries.
 These measures will include the use of flagmen, signs, barricades, and markings, as necessary, for the safe movement of traffic during the remediation activities.
+Refer to Attachment A-4 for an Activity Hazard Analysis for driving in the ammo area and "Q".

-14.10.5 Site Housekeeping
+16.10.5 Site Housekeeping